workredross/Challenge-TWF-ISFC-code/README.md

 # Get details of the Bank from IFSC code

-Just put in the IFSC code and get your bank details
+Just put in the IFSC code and get your bank details.
+A ReactJS Project!!

 ### Prerequisites